Group says ‘We are all refugees’

 Trump’s executive order also calls for a crack down on cities that protect undocumented immigrants from deportation, meaning the potential loss of federal funding except in the area of law enforcement.

 The faith leaders said the proposals that would disqualify refugees from protection based on their nationality or religion “fly in the face of the very principles this nation was built on, contradict the legacy of leadership and dishonor our shared humanity.”

 “When one part of our body suffers, we all suffer.
 An attack on one of us is an attack on all of us,” said the Rev. Jennifer Butler, CEO of Faith in Public Life and a Presbyterian pastor.
 “We come here to condemn Mr. Trump’s vicious and unprincipled attack on welcoming immigrants and refugees who come to this country to make a better and safer life for their families.”

 The group asks elected officials and candidates for office to recognize the contributions refugees and immigrants bring to the U.S. and stand firm in the call to help those seeking protection.

-“Religious liberty doesn’t matter, won’t be real or mean anything to any of us unless it applies to all of us,” said Jim Wallace, president and cofounder of Sojourners.
+“Religious liberty doesn’t matter, won’t be real or mean anything to any of us unless it applies to all of us,” said Jim Wallis, president and cofounder of Sojourners.
 “How we treat the stranger or refugee will be a religious test for us as people of faith and the president needs to understand that this is a matter of faith for all of us.”